haoyung/haoyung.github.io/_posts/en/wip_translate/anthropic-refine-0.3-finalbase.md

 >   Warning: This article is a bit lengthy, so please make good use of the table of contents!

-Flavor preferences in coffee are highly subjective.
-However, objective data is still crucial for communication among enthusiasts and for fine-tuning brewing parameters to improve a subpar cup.
+Flavor preferences are highly subjective, and this is especially true for coffee.
+However, objective data remains crucial for communication among enthusiasts and for fine-tuning brewing parameters to improve a subpar cup.

-In the extraction theory course I teach each semester at NTU Coffee Club, I always begin with the *objective* data of coffee, namely TDS (total dissolved solids, a measure of concentration) and extraction yield.
+In the extraction theory course I teach each semester at NTU Coffee Club, I always begin with the *objective* data of coffee: TDS (total dissolved solids, a measure of concentration) and EY (extraction yield).

 Since extraction yield is calculated from TDS, accurate TDS measurement is vital for obtaining meaningful *objective* coffee data.
 However, precisely measuring TDS is extremely challenging.
 Even minor flaws in the process can lead to significant errors, rendering the supposedly *objective* data meaningless.
-Incorrect measurement techniques are commonly seen in Instagram or YouTube videos.

 Currently, there is a scarcity of Chinese language resources on proper TDS measurement.
 This article aims to help fill that gap and stimulate further discussion.
 I will explain my detailed TDS measurement workflow, experimentally assess the impact of evaporation on TDS, and compare the performance of several popular refractometer models.